nicefaa6waa/genshin-sddm-theme/README.md

 ## Issues and Contribution

-If you would like to contribute to this repo please do so by creating a PR or you can donate some money to help the development.
+If you would like to contribute to this repo please do so by creating a PR.
 I am open to suggestions.

 ## Dependencies